FreeCAD/FreeCAD-documentation/wiki/Sandbox_TechDraw_TemplateHelper.md

 </div>

-More results:
+More results   *

 ## Combined code

 ### Generate A3 template and insert it

-Just copy this code and paste it into an empty \*.py file, edit the template path, save and start the macro from within FreeCAD:
+Just copy this code and paste it into an empty \*.py file, edit the template path, save and start the macro from within FreeCAD   *

 <div class="mw-collapsible mw-collapsed toccolours">